-Normally, I would cooked the Stuffed Peppers in a bit of oil in a wide Non-stick Wok, covered on low heat, turning them at intervals.
-However, since I’ve been dying to bust out the Airfryer, this seemed like the perfect recipe to begin with!
+Normally, I would cook the Stuffed Peppers in a bit of oil in a wide Non-stick Wok, covered on low heat, turning them at intervals.
+However, since I’ve been dying to bust out the Airfryer, this seemed like the perfect recipe, to begin with!

 BHARWAAN MIRCHI (STUFFED PEPPERS)